-- Dedicated Resource Amounts for Serving an NLSL - A Customers elects to serve a NLSL with Dedicated Resources must indicate the dedicated resources amount in the contract. - Consumer-Owned Resources Serving an NLSL - Renewable Resource/Cogeneration Exception An end-use consumer with a facility whose load is, in whole or in part, an NLSL, may reduce its NLSL to less than ten Average Megawatts in a consecutive 12-month period by applying an onsite renewable resource or onsite cogeneration to its facility load.
+- Dedicated Resource Amounts for Serving an NLSL - Customers may add Dedicated Resources to serve NLSLs. - Consumer-Owned Resources Serving an NLSL - Renewable Resource/Cogeneration Exception An end-use consumer with a facility whose load is, in whole or in part, an NLSL, may reduce its NLSL to less than ten Average Megawatts in a consecutive 12-month period by applying an onsite renewable resource or onsite cogeneration to its facility load.
 The resource must be continuously applied to serve the NLSL - Consumer-Owned Resources that are not Renewable Resources/Cogeneration

-Consistent with BPA's "Renewables and On-Site Cogeneration Option under the NLSL Policy" portion of its Policy for Power Supply Role for Fiscal Years 2007-2011, adopted February 4, 2005, and the NLSL policy included in BPA's Long Term Regional Dialogue Final Policy, July 2007, as amended or replaced.
+^{}Consistent with BPA's "Renewables and On-Site Cogeneration Option under the NLSL Policy" portion of its Policy for Power Supply Role for Fiscal Years 2007-2011, adopted February 4, 2005, and the NLSL policy included in BPA's Long Term Regional Dialogue Final Policy, July 2007, as amended or replaced.